Governor Larry Hogan

 Upon taking office, Governor Hogan and his administration took immediate action to rein in state spending and return the state to sound fiscal ground.
 He cut tolls at every single toll facility across the state for the first time in more than 50 years; reduced or eliminated 255 different fees; prevented 100 job-killing regulations from taking effect; repealed the notorious rain tax mandate; cut taxes for military retirees; and returned more than $200 million in refund checks to overtaxed citizens.
 In total, Governor Hogan has provided Marylanders nearly $700 million in tax, toll, and fee relief.

 Governor Hogan’s commitment to restoring Maryland’s economy and creating jobs has yielded real results.
 His first year in office was the most successful in total job creation and private-sector job growth in the last 15 years.
-Since January 2015, and under the governor’s leadership, Maryland has created nearly 100,000 jobs.
+Since January 2015, and under the governor’s leadership, Maryland has created over 127,000 jobs.

 Ensuring Maryland has a strong education system has also been a top priority for the Hogan administration.
 The governor has made a record investment of more than $12.4 billion in K-12 public education, and per-pupil funding has increased in every jurisdiction across the state.
 Most recently, Governor Hogan signed an executive order requiring schools to start after Labor Day and end by mid-June, returning common sense to the school calendar scheduling process.

 Governor Hogan took swift action to address the state’s deteriorating roads and bridges.
 During his first year in office, he invested an unprecedented $2 billion in transportation funding, allowing the state to move forward on 84 top priority road projects in every jurisdiction and fixing every single structurally deficient bridge in Maryland.